 IESO Administration Fee

 The IESO charges administrative fees to operate the wholesale electricity market and manage the electric power system in Ontario.
 The rate is set by the Ontario Energy Board.
+There are two separate rates for the IESO Administration Fee, one applied to domestic transactions and another to export transactions.
 See Corporate Accountability for more information on the IESO fee.